scrambldchannel/https-scrambldchannel.github.io-/content/Anaconda and Jupyter Cheatsheet.md

 Tags: anaconda, jupyter, python, ubuntu, linux
 slug: jupyter-cheatsheet
 Authors: Alexander
-Summary: Trying to document a semi sensible workflow for Conda environments and kernels for Jupyter Notebook projects
+Summary: A bit annoyed at finding myself having to re-learn a good workflow for setting up dev environments for Jupyter projects, I thought I'd try to list my workflow as is and update as I improve so I can refer back after a hiatus.

 A bit annoyed at finding myself having to re-learn a good workflow for setting up dev environments for Jupyter projects, I thought I'd try to list my workflow as is and update as I improve so I can refer back after a hiatus.